 - Set up a budget, and live within it.
 In the age of self-help and empowerment, managing your finances should top your list.

 - Review your credit report 60 to 90 days before making a major purchase.

 What You Could Do If You Fall Behind on Your Payments

 - Contact your lenders.
 Many will work with you to set up a different payment schedule or interest rate.
 Ignoring the situation will only add to your problems.
 It never hurts to ask.

-- If you have an overdue bill, an unpaid debt or a tax lien, pay it off.
+- If you have an overdue bill or an unpaid debt, pay it off.
 You may find it easier to pay one affordable consolidated loan rather than several accounts.

 - Stop using credit until your finances are under control.